Yes, America's anchorman is away and this is your undocumented anchorman sitting in.

 And I'm hoping to be shoving it where the global warming don't shine.

-And that will be coming to a D.C. superior court near you.
+And that will be coming to a DC Superior Court near you.

-And take the trade up from Orlando, because that'll be a hot trial to see.
+You should book a vacation, John, in your fine capital city and take the trade up from Orlando because that'll be a hot trial to see.

 I bet it would.